• Skip to primary navigation

 The ABCD criteria are useful.
 However, if you have a mole that shows one or more of these characteristics it may be what is known as an atypical mole (naevus) which can resemble a melanoma in appearance.

-If you have a few moles that fit the ABCD criteria, you should consider mentioning them to your GP, even if you are not worried.
+If you have a few moles that fit the ABCD criteria, you should consider mentioning them to your dermatologist, even if you are not worried.

 Atypical Moles